dotnet/docs/docs/visual-basic/programming-guide/language-features/variables/how-to-declare-an-object-variable-and-assign-an-object-to-it.md

 ---
-title: "How to: Declare an Object Variable and Assign an Object to It in Visual Basic" ms.custom: "" ms.date: "2015-07-20" ms.prod: .net ms.reviewer: "" ms.suite: ""
+title: "How to: Declare an Object Variable and Assign an Object to It in Visual Basic | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14" ms.reviewer: ""
+ms.suite: ""
 ms.technology: